heitor57/astronomy-news/README.md

-# Astronomy News Crawler with Analyses
+# Astronomy News Crawler with Analytical Dashboard

 This repository contains a news crawler project, data mining approaches are used to make analyses in combination with an amazing data visualization.